Dallas Wrongful Death Lawyer

 Who Is Eligible to File a Wrongful Death Claim in Dallas?

 Texas Civil Practice and Remedies.
-Code § 71.003 authorizes specific surviving family members to file wrongful death claims on behalf of their deceased loved ones, either individually or jointly.
+Code § 71.003 authorizes specific surviving family members to file claims on behalf of their deceased loved ones, either individually or jointly.
 The eligible parties include the surviving spouse, children, and parents of the deceased.
 If none of these parties takes the initiative to file a claim, the executor or administrator of the estate of the deceased may move forward with the claim unless all family members oppose it.

 Seeking Damages in Wrongful Death Claims

-Damages in wrongful death claims are designed to compensate surviving family members for losing their loved ones.
+Damages in unjust death claims are designed to compensate surviving family members for losing their loved ones.
 The types of and extent of the damages can vary considerably depending on the relationship of the surviving family members to the deceased.
 Potential damages in a wrongful death claim could include:

 - Emotional distress and loss of companionship